Project Dragon: LanzaTech plans to produce sustainable aviation fuel in South Wales

 The engineering designs for the facility have been informed by technical requirements and following discussions with Neath Port Talbot Council, Natural Resources Wales, Welsh Government and Associated British Ports (ABP).

-A proposed separate second facility will be developed which will take the waste gases from one or more industrial processes and transform these into ethanol through LanzaTech’s innovative gas fermentation technology.
+A separate facility is now being proposed in Milford Haven, which will take the waste gases from industrial processes and transform these into ethanol through LanzaTech’s innovative gas fermentation technology.
 LanzaTech has patented this technology, which uses microorganisms (bacteria) to create ethanol which can be used to supply the Alcohol-to-Jet facility.

 Sustainably sourced ethanol will be used to supply the Alcohol-to-Jet facility until the gas fermentation facility is in place.